Paris – America Shared History

-The basketball court housed in the Y.M.C.A. in Paris is of historical significance for the basketball game.
+The basketball court housed in the Y.M.C.A. in Paris is historically significant for the basketball game.
 The organization claims it is the oldest one in the world, continuously functional since the building opened in 1893!
 This is less than two years after James Naismith invented the game at a Y.M.C.A. in Springfield, Mass.

-This gymnasium located in the 9th Arrondissement of Paris feels like a walk-in time capsule or museum exhibit.
-The Y.M.C.A. in Paris was the game’s very first landing spot in Europe, a kind of slice of American life transplanted to France.
+This gymnasium in the 9th Arrondissement of Paris feels like a walk-in time capsule or museum exhibit.
+The Y.M.C.A. in Paris was the game’s very first landing spot in Europe, a slice of American life transplanted to France.

 Harry’s New York Bar

 5 rue Daunou, Paris 2

 New York Bar was created in 1911 by a former American jockey, Tod Sloan.
 He had teamed up with a New York bar owner, Clancy, who, approaching prohibition in the United States, decided to dismantle the woodwork from his bar to transport it to Paris.